ajowyit/creating-virtual-machines/README.md

 <h2>🪜 Project Steps</h2>

 - Create a Resource Group in Azure
-- Create a Windows Virtual Machine (inside the same Resource Group)
+- Create a Windows 10 Virtual Machine inside the Resource Group
-- Create a Linux Virtual Machine (inside the same Resource Group)
+- Create a Linux (Ubuntu) Virtual Machine inside the same Resource Group
-- Stop & Delete resources to manage costs
 <h2>☁️ Step 1: Create a Resource Group in Azure</h2>

 - Navigate to the [Azure Portal](https://portal.azure.com/) and sign in with your Microsoft account.